 David L. Rieser

-David L. Rieser is a member of the firm's Environmental, Regulatory & Redevelopment Law practice.
-He has over three decades of experience advising clients in all areas of environmental law, including legislative, regulatory, compliance and law enforcement matters, corporate, commercial and real estate transactions, governmental and private cost-recovery actions, environmental insurance coverage, and remediation of contaminated sites.
+David Rieser is an environmental attorney with over three decades of experience advising clients in all areas of environmental law, including legislative, regulatory, compliance and law enforcement matters, corporate, commercial and real estate transactions, governmental and private cost-recovery actions, environmental insurance coverage, and remediation of contaminated sites.
 David serves Fortune 100 and mid-sized companies operating in a broad range of industries, including power generation, chemicals, petroleum, steel, railways, food and consumer products, financial services, waste management and insurance.

-In the legislative and regulatory arena, David has represented trade associations, industry groups and individual companies in numerous matters heard before federal and state departments and agencies.
+In the legislative and regulatory arena, David has represented trade associations, industry groups and individual companies in numerous matters heard before federal and state environmental agencies.
 Recently, he represented a coalition of business trade associations in efforts to prevent the U.S. Army Corps of Engineers from closing the Chicago waterways system to limit the migration of Asian carp, and represented power generating companies in permitting and administrative proceedings, and prepared responses to agency requests for information regarding Clean Air Act (CAA) issues.
-David has served as a voice for clients in the drafting and negotiation of regulations under the Illinois Site Remediation Act and other legislation, won site-specific regulatory relief from the Illinois Pollution Control Board, negotiated federal corrective orders for hazardous waste facilities, and obtained no further action letters for a number of developer and industrial clients with underground storage tanks.
+David has served as a voice for clients in the drafting and negotiation of regulations under the Illinois Site Remediation Act and other legislation, won site-specific regulatory relief from the Illinois Pollution Control Board, negotiated federal corrective action orders for hazardous waste facilities, and obtained no further action letters for a number of developer and industrial clients with contaminated properties.

 David regularly counsels buyers and sellers of commercial and industrial property and businesses as well as their lenders on the assessment and allocation of environmental risks of the transactions, including acquisitions and dispositions of assets valued in the hundreds of millions of dollars.
 Recent transactions have involved assets located in Europe and the United States, and include deals for contaminated and other properties requiring environmental remediation.